AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Samples/OnPrem/README.md

 - Powershell 5+
 - Install kits for products to be installed

+### Microsoft SQL Server Express Requirements

+Use the `-sql` flag to specify the path to `SETUP.EXE`.

-  - For `-sql`, Microsoft SQL Server Express kit may need to be expanded, should use `SETUP.EXE`
+- The Microsoft SQL Server Express kit may need to be expanded first

+### PI Server Requirements

+Use the `-piserver` flag to specify the path to the PI Server install kit.

-  - For `-piserver`, PI Server install kit with `pilicense.dat` in same directory
+- The PI Data Archive `pilicense.dat` should be in the same directory, otherwise, use the `-pilicdir` flag to specify the path to a directory containing the `pilicense.dat` file
-  - For `-pibundle`, a self-extracting PI install kit with prepared `silent.ini` (or script will use defaults)
-- The `-piserver` install flag requires that the required .NET Framework version is already installed
+- The required .NET Framework version must be installed before running this command
   - PI Server 2018 SP3 and PI Server 2018 SP3 Patch 1 require [.NET Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48)
   - .NET Framework installation usually requires a restart and is not included in this script
-- The `-piserver` install flag requires that a local copy of Microsoft SQL Server Express is running in order to install the PI Server
+- Microsoft SQL Server Express must be running locally in order to install the PI Server
   - The script can install Microsoft SQL Server Express using the `-sql` flag and the kit available from Microsoft [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
-  - The script can install if a local copy of Microsoft SQL Express is already running
+  - The script can install the PI Server if a local copy of Microsoft SQL Express is already running
-  - The script could be modified to install PI AF Server against a remote server or local SQL instance other than SQLExpress
+  - The script could also be modified to install PI AF Server against a remote server or local SQL instance other than SQLExpress

+### Self-Extracting PI Install Kit Requirements

+Use the `-pibundle` flag to specify the path to a self-extracting PI install kit.

-- The `-pibundle` install flag requires that [7-zip](https://www.7-zip.org/) is installed on the local machine
+- [7-zip](https://www.7-zip.org/) must be installed on the local machine
+- This flag can be used in combination with the `-silentini` to perform a custom silent installation, by specifying a valid `silent.ini` file for the product to be installed
+  - To build a `silent.ini` file, either consult documentation, or extract the installation kit and review the default `silent.ini` file in the output directory
+- If the `-silentini` flag is not specified, the script will install using the default `silent.ini` file that is extracted from the install kit

 ## Running the Sample